simon-ritchie/apysc/docstring_markdowns/apysc/_display/line_style_interface.md

 - `joints`: LineJoints or None, default None
   - Line vertices (joints) style setting.
 The not polyline-related graphics (e.g., Rectangle ignores this, conversely used by Polyline) ignore this setting.
 - `dot_setting`: LineDotSetting or None, default None
-  - Dash setting.
-If this is specified, it makes a line dashed.
+  - Dot setting.
+If this is specified, it makes a line dotted.
 - `dash_setting`: LineDashSetting or None, default None
   - Dash setting.
 If this is specified, it makes a line dashed.
 - `round_dot_setting`: LineRoundDotSetting or None, default None